danarcher/XCom2SpookClass/README.md

  *"Enemies' detection range is reduced, depending on your rank."*

+Enemies have a reduced detection range against you, depending on your rank, as denoted by red tiles surrounding enemies who are not alerted to your presence.
+The detection range reduction does not apply to ADVENT security towers.

 **Distract** (SGT)

 ![Icon](XCom2SpookClass/Media/UIPerk_grenade_distract.png)

 *"Distract nearby enemies toward a target location.
 Does not break concealment."* 2 charges per mission.

+Lasts for several turns, at which time enemies return to their previous behavior.
+Enemies already engaged in combat are unaffected.

 **Meld** (SSGT)

 ![Icon](XCom2SpookClass/Media/UIPerk_meld.png)

-*"Retain concealment next to high cover and objectives."* Passively triggered when in a suitable location.
+*"Retain concealment next to high cover and objectives."*

+When in high cover, or next to chests and similar objectives, your concealment cannot be broken from any angle, even by enemies in close proximity.

 **Vanish** (TSGT)

 ![Icon](XCom2SpookClass/Media/UIPerk_vanish.png)

-*"Release a smoke cloud, gain concealment and a free concealed move action."* Free to activate, with 2 charges per mission.
+*"Release a smoke cloud, gain concealment and a free concealed move action."*

+During the concealed bonus move, the soldier cannot be detected by any means.
+2 charges per mission.

 **Exfil** (GSGT)